RockerM4NHUN/STM32TimerArray/examples/blinky/README.md

 ### 2. Setup software
 - Copy the contents of *blinky.cpp* to *src/app.cpp* in your project.
 - Click PlatformIO Upload.
-- The user LED should flash once a second.
+- The user LED should flash once a second, for 5 seconds.

 ### 3. Modify the code
 - Change the delay of `t_toggle` to 50 ticks, and reupload.